Amanda Howerton-Fox, Ph.D.

 “Examining Language Environments of Children with Hearing Loss: Quantity or Diversity?”
 (Arora, S., Smolen, E., Wang, Y., Hartman, M., Howerton-Fox, A. and Rufsvold, R.), Paper presentation, American Educational Research Association (AERA), Toronto, Canada, April 2019.

-“Perspectives on Cued Speech: Where Student Beliefs Meet Researcher Bias” (Howerton-Fox, A., Veyvoda, M., and Montgomery, J.), American Educational Research Association (AERA), Toronto, Canada, April 2019.
+“Perspectives on Cued Speech: Where Student Beliefs Meet Researcher Bias” (Howerton-Fox, A., Veyvoda, M., and Montgomery, J.), Paper presentation, American Educational Research Association (AERA), Toronto, Canada, April 2019.

 “Designing a Scope and Sequence for a Bimodal Bilingual Curriculum: Researchers and Teachers in Collaboration” (Howerton-Fox, A. and Falk, J.L.), Symposium presentation, American College Educators – Deaf and Hard of Hearing (ACE-DHH), Chicago, IL, February 2019.